Ask Away...

 Can I get credit in my major?

-Almost all of our students get some credit in their major, either through their internship or coursework.
+Many students receive some credit in their major, either through their internship or coursework.
 Some students are also able to complete an independent study with faculty in their major department.
 We encourage independent studies related to the student’s major and to the student’s urban experience.
-Please contact the Urban Studies office to set up an advising appointment during which we can discuss the ways in which the program fits with your major.
+Please contact the Anthropology, Sociology and Urban Studies Department to set up an advising appointment during which we can discuss the ways in which the program fits with your major.

 Where do classes happen?

-Some classes meet in the classroom of one of the Sunshine Gospel Ministry buildings (across the street from some of the WIC apartments), but because WIC is an experiential learning program, many classes occur offsite at locations throughout the city, pursuant to the course and program goals.
+Smaller classes meet in the Wheaton in Chicago classroom; larger classes meet in one of the classrooms of our community partner Sunshine Gospel Ministries.
+Given our context as an experiential learning program, many classes also occur off-site at locations throughout the city, pursuant to the course and program goals.

 Can I take courses at other institutions during the Wheaton in Chicago semester?

-Wheaton in Chicago students are free to take courses at other institutions (e.g., University of Chicago, Loyola University, University of Illinois at Chicago, Art Institute of Chicago, DePaul University, Northwestern University), just as a student on campus at Wheaton College might take a course at another institution.
+Wheaton in Chicago students are free to take courses at other institutions (e.g., University of Chicago, Illinois Institute of Technology, Chicago State University, City Colleges of Chicago, Loyola University, University of Illinois at Chicago, Art Institute of Chicago, DePaul University, Northwestern University), just as a student on campus at Wheaton College might take a course at another institution.
 However, the course must not interfere with programmatic commitments to Wheaton in Chicago.
 Students must also be admitted to the institution in question, pay the required tuition and fees of that institution, and work out all matters of credit transfer with Wheaton College (the Registrar’s Office and appropriate academic departments).
 The Urban Studies and Wheaton in Chicago programs are not equipped to assist students in these matters.

 Can I intern wherever I want?
 Will you assign me to an internship site?
 Will you help me find an internship?

-We will provide you with the tools that you need in order to secure an internship.
-See our Internship Handbook for our guidelines and a list of recommended internship sites.
-Internships must be approved by the faculty overseer from Urban Studies and the department in which you register (either Urban Studies or your major department).
+We will provide you with the tools that you need in order to secure an internship, although ultimately the responsibility lies with you.
+See "Internships" on our Life page for the Wheaton in Chicago Internship Database.
+We will also provide the Internship Handbook and other resources during your internship search process.
+Internships must be approved by the Wheaton in Chicago faculty supervisor and the department in which you register (either Urban Studies or your major department).

 In addition to my internship, can I hold a paying job during the semester?

 Wheaton in Chicago is a very full experience.
-In addition to interning approximately 24 hours per week, students will take 2 to 3 courses, enjoy community dinners, participate in a mentoring program and a vocational discernment program, and may take advantage of student leadership opportunities.
-For these reasons, we discourage students from seeking additional work during the semester.
-Wheaton in Chicago does usually have two Federal Work-Study (FWS) positions available to FWS-eligible students.
+In addition to interning approximately 20 hours per week, students will take 2 to 3 courses, enjoy community dinners, participate in a weekly field trips and programming, and live other aspects of life, such as worshipping at local churches, purchasing groceries, cooking meals, studying, and experiencing Chicago.
+For these reasons, we generally discourage students from seeking additional work during the semester.
+Wheaton in Chicago does have Federal Work-Study (FWS) positions available to FWS-eligible students.

 Where do students live?